 - Heritage professionals are those individuals with a primary focus on the understanding, recording, conservation, management, and presentation of cultural heritage.
 They come from a broad range of disciplines, including but not limited to heritage conservation, archaeology, architecture, urban planning, history, anthropology, and geography.
 They work in a broad spectrum of organizations spanning public, private, and NGO sectors. - This definition is best known through the influential Burra Charter (Australia ICOMOS 2013).
-The term "values" is used in the sense of positive qualities or attributes ascribed by stakeholders, and not in the sense of ethics or beliefs.
+The term "values" is used in the sense of positive qualities or attributes ascribed by stakeholders, and not in the sense of ethics or beliefs. - A stakeholder is defined here as any person, group, or organization with an interest or concern (a stake) in a place, situation, issue, or conflict, or who will be fundamentally affected by related outcomes. - Intersectionality is a term arising from identity politics, holding that different aspects of identity (gender, race, class, et cetera) cannot legitimately be isolated or treated as separate analytical categories. - The editors of this volume acknowledge that they are products and representatives of an Anglo-European heritage tradition, and as such bring their own views informed by that tradition to this analysis.

 Australia ICOMOS.
 2013.
 The Burra Charter: The Australia ICOMOS Charter for Places of Cultural Significance.
-Burwood: Australia ICOMOS. http:// australia.icomos.org/wp-content/uploads/The-Burra -Charter-2013-Adopted-31.10.2013.pdf.
-3. A stakeholder is defined here as any person, group, or organization with an interest or concern (a stake) in a place, situation, issue, or conflict, or who will be fundamentally affected by related outcomes.
+Burwood: Australia ICOMOS. http://australia.icomos.org/wp-content/uploads/The-Burra-Charter-2013-Adopted-31.10.2013.pdf.